idelsink/dotfiles/home/dot_config/dconf-chezmoi/README.md

 > chezmoi's behavior when the above assumptions are violated is undefined.
 For example, using a run_before_ script to update files in the source or destination states violates the assumption that the source and destination states do not change while chezmoi is running.
 >
 > <https://www.chezmoi.io/reference/application-order/>

+## Automatic dconf backups

+Whenever the import is run, it will create a dconf export (`dconf dump /`) and stores it in the dconf-backups directory, just in case something would go wrong.
+For simplicity and because we're dealing with small text files, old backups are not automatically deleted.